Phongsuwong/tripplanner-pro/src/prd.md

    - Why: Different travel preferences and abilities, especially for seniors who need to understand tradeoffs between options
    - Success: Travel times and routes update appropriately based on selected mode; users receive helpful information about advantages and limitations of each mode

-6. **Itinerary Map View**
+6. **Integrated Map View**
-   - What: Consolidated map view showing complete travel route with timing and distance details between locations
+   - What: Main map view showing complete travel route with timing and distance details between locations, fully integrated with the itinerary
-   - Why: Provides a clear visual overview of the entire journey with essential travel information
+   - Why: Provides a clear visual overview of the entire journey with essential travel information at all times
-   - Success: Users can easily visualize their complete journey and understand travel requirements between stops
+   - Success: Users can easily visualize their complete journey and understand travel requirements between stops without switching views

 7. **Nearby Suggestions**
    - What: Recommend additional points of interest near selected locations